Year Ahead

 Plus deep-dives on HIPAA-compliant AI, NIST AI RMF implementation, ISO 42001 certification, and role-specific guides for CISOs, CMIOs, and General Counsel.

-See You at JPM
+See you at JPM

 We were in San Francisco January 12–15.
 If you’re navigating the same AI compliance questions now—whether you’re a health system trying to vet vendors, or a vendor trying to satisfy enterprise security reviews—the conversation is still open.